turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 You should come up with at least 2 tables.

 ** Instructor Note ** As groups are working through the brainstorming process, visit each breakout room and offer guidance.
-We don't expect students to be masters at determining database structure, so its ok to give a little nudge in the right direction.
+We don't expect students to be masters at determining database structure, so it's ok to give a little nudge in the right direction.

 ### Create the Database and Tables